rukosoft/Learning/README.md

-bootplate
+Enyo Learning Project
 =========

-Application template for packaged Enyo
+Based on application template for packaged Enyo

-Refer to the [Wiki](https://github.com/enyojs/enyo/wiki/Bootplate) for how to get started.